MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ## Customizing the app

 Store Commerce app can be customized using the POS extension support in the Retail SDK.
 You can modify and create the POS user experience, make out-of-box functional enhancements or modifications, add validations, and add custom features.
-For more information see [Point of Sale (POS) extension overview](pos-extension/pos-extension-overview.md).
+For more information, see [Point of Sale (POS) extension overview](pos-extension/pos-extension-overview.md).

 Extensions developed using the Retail SDK will work for CPOS, MPOS, and Store Commerce, but how the extension is packaged and deployed between MPOS and CPOS is different.